About

 The Fairfax Workers Coalition (FWC) has been formed to:

-• Improve the social and economic well-being of all its members;
+- Improve the social and economic well-being of all Fairfax County employees;

 This vision was developed to guide the founding members, interim executive board and any future executive board in developing bylaws and policies to protect the rights of all members, to provide for responsible governance of the FWC, and to involve as many members of the FWC as possible through the sharing of duties and responsibilities.